 Students learn the shielded metal arc welding (SMAW) process in the overhead position and learn to tie-in beads using 7018 1/8 inch and 3/32 inch electrodes.
-Students practice vertical tack welding vertical and test plates for vertical welding competencies, conduct a bend test on completed test plate for visual and dye penetrant inspection, and practice for the American Welding Society (AWS) qualification.
+Students practice vertical tack welding vertical and test plates for vertical welding competencies, conduct a bend test on completed test plate for visual and dye penetrant inspection, and practice for overhead welding competencies.
+4.0 Credits